 Your neck could need any combination of these repairs, so if you have any questions, be sure to ask the crew at the Guitar Centre when you drop your guitar off.

 Please Note:- Due to increased demand during this period, turnaround time has increased somewhat..
 Staff will give you some indication when you drop your guitar off but we will always endeavour to return your guitar as. soon as we can.

-We know how hard it is being without a beloved instrument, so we do our best to turn each job around in 48 to 72 hours, occasionally less.
+We know how hard it is being without a beloved instrument, so we do our best to turn each job around as quickly as possible,4 to 10 days, occasionally less.
 For a simple fret dress (levelling and crowning) this is usually possible, but if your frets or fingerboard are significantly damaged, we might need to keep your guitar for longer.

 Raymond will always call to let you know if your guitar will need to be in the shop for longer than the quoted time.